andrearose96/good-girl-assistant/README.md

-# Doll Training Assistant
+# Good Girl Assistant

-An app that pulls your Tumblr posts (especially **90 Day Doll Training** style posts), detects commitments, and turns them into reminders, daily schedules, counters, streaks, and punishment triggers.
+An app that pulls your Tumblr posts (especially **Training** style posts), detects commitments, and turns them into reminders, daily schedules, counters, streaks, and punishment triggers.
 It acts like an AI assistant that tells you what to do each day.

 ## What it does